More set-up tips

 There are three Banshees you can fetch, any of which you could use for setting up the megabattle later, rather than having to rocket down the platform Banshee when playing through.
 Actually, if you care to put a Banshee near the exit of the rising tunnel, you can later avoid flying up the tunnel taking damage.
 Instead you could whizz up in a Warthog then transfer to the waiting Banshee to resume the usual airborne set-up work.
 As a side benefit, the hog will now on hand if you want to get it into the megabattle for some chain-gunning; see the 'hog blasting' method of Bringing in a Warthog.

 Note also that you can overturn some Ghosts and the Shade on the slope, and destroy the Wraith, to save you having to do any of that later.
-Incidentally, if you destroy the Wraith, it'll probably be gone when you get back later; the game seems to clear it away.
+Incidentally, if you destroy the Wraith, it may well be gone when you get back later, as the game often clears it away.
 You could also blast the tower Banshee down, to make sure it won't get piloted (the pilot will still materialize up top later).

-The down side of early rearranging is that you have to be able to manage a descent trick off the bridge, and after doing your work you'll have to come all the way back to fight through the level a long way before reaching what you prepared.
+The downside of early rearranging is that you have to be able to manage a descent method off the bridge, and after doing your work you'll have to come all the way back.
 For this reason you may prefer to use 'late rearranging' instead, described next.

 Late rearranging

-Simply by flying high in a Banshee, there are three checkpoints you could skip to do some late rearranging.
-There's the tower checkpoint (normally triggered by nearing either of the tower doors low down), the pass checkpoint (normally triggered by nearing the entrance of the pass low down), and the pass exit checkpoint (normally triggered by being low in the pass at some point).
+Simply by flying high in a Banshee, there are three triggers you could skip to do some late rearranging.
+There's the tower trigger (normally activated by nearing either of the tower doors low down), the pass trigger (normally activated by nearing the entrance of the pass low down), and the pass exit trigger (normally activated by being low in the pass at some point).
 Skipping any of these will stop further enemies spawning.
-There will still be some around, but crucially, they won't chase you beyond the pass (except for manned Ghosts), as you haven't triggered any enemies in the spiral path area yet.
+There will still be some around, but crucially, they won't chase you beyond the pass (except for manned Ghosts, so make sure there aren't any).
 That leaves you free to set up a blockade or whatever, as long as you keep your distance from the enemy.
 You can potentially even set one up near the pass.
 If enemies approach, just quit work and lead everyone away again, giving you time to fly back and continue building.

-To minimize the number of enemies around, skip the tower checkpoint.
-In this case, sometimes nobody comes to the pass at all, and the dropship troops seem content to hang around back near the tunnel.
-My refined routine actually involves a quick spot of late rearranging, namely when you skip the tower checkpoint to overturn some items and destroy the Wraith.
+To minimize the number of enemies around, skip the tower trigger.
+In this case the dropship troops will remain back near the tunnel, and sometimes nobody comes to the pass at all.
+My refined routine actually involves a quick spot of late rearranging, namely when you skip the tower trigger to overturn some items and destroy the Wraith.

 With late rearranging you haven't got such easy access to blockade material (unless you've put it there in advance with early rearranging, which you may well have done in a base save), but you can still get plenty.
 From here and the twin bridges area you have easy access to two Ghosts, six Shades, and another Banshee.
 But you can also bring in Ghosts and Shades from the tower area by blasting them along from high up in the Banshee (being careful not to damage any enemies).
 That's a bit laborious however.
 Instead you could let Elites man and drive their Ghosts into the spiral path area.
 There would potentially be three if you're skipping the tower checkpoint; the two dropship Ghosts and one from the bottom of the tunnel.
 They'll soon plummet over the cliff; and even if a pilot doesn't fall out, you can blast his Ghost over as usual.
 Once he's out, he'll retreat to the pass or beyond.
 Alternatively, lead Ghosts after you near the Wraith so they end up bouncing off its nose and overturning.
 It seems to be pretty easy, and there's no risk of damaging pilots this way.
 Once they're out, you won't have so far to blast the Ghosts.